by Nate Polvogt

 It’s not a home run, but if you’re one of the many fantasy football managers feeling sick looking at their TE room, Dulcich is an A+ waiver wire option.
 We should know quickly if he will be involved in the Broncos passing attack in any significant fashion.
 It’s worth five percent or less of your FAAB to find out.

 Nate Polvogt is a Co-Founder and the lead senior analyst for Optimus Fantasy Football.
-Find more from Nate on X (formerly Twitter) @NatePolvogt and right here on Optimus Fantasy
+Find more from Nate on X (formerly Twitter) @NatePolvogt and right here on Optimus Fantasy.

-• Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
-Thanksgiving is just around the corner, and I’m all about savoring the season before the Christmas rush kicks in.
-I’m not one of those people who […]
+Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
+Hello, wide receiver fans!
+Did you make it into the semi-finals this week?
+I hope you are one step closer to a championship win if you’re

-• Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
-Thanks for checking out The WR2 Radar each week!
-Writing this series has been one of my favorite parts of the season.
-I love diving into […]
+Every week, Kacey Kasem will bring you WR2s primed to exceed their slot in the weekly WR fantasy rankings and could help bolster your chances at fantasy football glory.
+Wide receivers can surprise you during the fantasy playoffs, for better or worse.
+Sometimes, they deliver breakout performances when you need them most; other times, they